 Spread the dough about half an inch deep on a buttered baking pan.
 Have the apples pared, cored, and cut into eighths.
 Stick these pieces in rows into the dough.
 Sprinkle with two tablespoonfuls of sugar.

 Bake in a quick oven (425°F) for about twenty-five minutes.
 This pudding is to be eaten with sugar and cream or a simple sauce.

 Aunt Babette's Cook Book (1889)

-This Dutch dessert recipe makes a delicious quark strudel, and the addition of Dutch cheese makes it taste extra special.
+This traditional Dutch dessert recipe makes a delicious quark strudel using Old World methods, and, if possible, the addition of genuine Dutch cheese makes it taste extra special.

 Take about one pint of flour, sift it into a bowl, make a hole in the center of the flour, pour in it gradually one cup of lukewarm water, a pinch of salt, and a spoonful of butter or goose fat.